 Petitions for clemency (1819-1853)

-These registers are available online via Findmypast (£) – search by name and select to search series HO 19.
-The registers provide a reference which helps you search for the actual petition.
+The registers provide a reference which can help you search for the actual petition.
 Read section 5 of our guide to criminal transportation for further help.

 You can also search for law officers’ reports relating to petitions by date in HO 48 and HO 49 (c1762-1871).